TwilioDevEd/call-tracking-rails/README.md

    export TWILIO_AUTH_TOKEN=your auth token
    ```

-   Create a new TwiML app at https://www.twilio.com/user/account/apps/add and
-   use its `Sid` as the `TWIML_APPLICATION_SID` environment variable wherever you run this app.
+   Also export the SID for the TwiML App you created above:
    ```
-   export TWIML_APPLICATION_SID=your voice application sid
+   export TWIML_APPLICATION_SID=your twiml app sid
    ```

 4. Create database and run migrations: